-On receiving an INVITE request containing an Identity header with a “shaken” PASSporT, and one or more Identity headers with “div” PASSporTs, an STI-VS shall perform the “div” verification procedures defined in [draft-ietf-stir-passport-divert], with the following restrictions:
+On receiving an INVITE request containing an Identity header with a “div” PASSporT, an STI-VS shall perform the “div” verification procedures defined in [draft-ietf-stir-passport-divert], with the following restrictions:

 The "div" PASSporT "orig", "dest" and "div" claims shall be of type “tn”,

-The "div" PASSporT "opt" claim shall be absent.
+The “opt” claim shall contain a nested “shaken” PASSporT, plus zero or more “div” PASSporTs.

-The STI-VS shall verify the SHAKEN Identity header as defined in [ATIS-1000074], and in addition, shall verify that the "div" PASSporT(s) create an unbroken chain of authority from the "shaken" PASSporT "dest" claim to the canonicalized value of the INVITE Request-URI TN.
+The STI-VS shall verify that the received "div" PASSporT, along with the PASSporT(s) nested in the received “div” PASSporT "opt" claim, create an unbroken chain of authority from the INVITE Request-URI TN to the “dest” claim of the nested "shaken" PASSporT.
+The STI-VS shall verify each “div” PASSporT as specified in this document.
+The STI-VS shall verify the “shaken” PASSporT as specified in [ATIS-1000074], with the following exception:

+Instead of using the canonicalized value of the TN from the To header field to validate the “shaken” PASSporT “dest” claim, the STI-VS shall use the “div” claim from the “div” PASSporT that is adjacent to the “shaken” PASSporT in the authority chain, as specified in [draft-ietf-stir-passport-divert].